MohammedAbusarie/FleetManagementSystem/README.md

 ### Image Storage
 - Images are stored locally in the `media/` directory
-- Vehicle images: `media/cars/`
+- Vehicle images: `media/cars/` (both single and multiple images)
-- Equipment images: `media/equipment/`
+- Equipment images: `media/equipment/` (both single and multiple images)
 - Calibration certificates: `media/calibration_certificates/`
+- Fire extinguisher images: `media/fire_extinguishers/`
+- **Multi-Image Support**: Each car and equipment can have multiple images
+- **File Type Support**: Certificates support both images and PDF files
+- **Secure Access**: All media files served through authentication check

 **Note**: As per your requirements, S3 storage is NOT used.
 All images are stored locally on the server.